Last updated: June 16, 2026. Lineups remain projected until official team sheets are released.

 Norway’s moneyline price is short, but it is hard to argue with the shape of the market.
 Iraq need a disciplined defensive performance and likely need Norway to be wasteful in front of goal.
 Norway, meanwhile, can win this match through several routes: Haaland attacking early crosses, Sørloth pinning defenders, Ødegaard finding runners between the lines, or wide players forcing Iraq’s back line deeper.

 The spread is the more useful betting market than the moneyline.
 Norway -1.5 asks for a two-goal win, but it avoids paying a heavy favorite price and matches the projected flow of the match.
 Over 2.5 goals also makes sense, although it depends heavily on Norway doing most of the scoring.
+Norway team total Over 2.5 is another route if available at plus money, but the handicap remains the cleaner primary pick.

 Iraq vs Norway Player Props